Sort by

 The key challenges that arise in dairy supply chains relate to greenhouse gas (GHG) emissions and animal welfare, issues we are committed to addressing in collaboration with farmers and suppliers.

-Our approach to sourcing dairy sustainably and responsibly
+Our approach to sourcing dairy responsibly

 We source dairy in two ways.

-1. Dairy ingredients such as milk powders, whey or lactose are bought from dairy cooperatives.
+1. Dairy ingredients such as milk powders, whey or lactose are bought from dairy cooperatives

 2. Fresh milk is sourced directly from farmers before being processed in Nestlé factories.
-We work with over 200 000 dairy farmers directly in 27 countries.
+We work with over 200 000 dairy farmers directly in 27 countries

 • Quality